Parking Problems Plague Dyker Heights Post Office

-The Dyker Heights Post Office is at the center of a fierce tug-of-war over on-street parking spaces, and Community Board 10 officials, along with U.S. Rep. Dan Donovan, are working overtime, hoping to deliver a solution to the messy situation.
+The Dyker Heights Post Office is at the center of a fierce tug-of-war over on-street parking spaces and Community Board 10 officials, along with U.S. Rep. Dan Donovan, are working overtime hoping to delivery a solution to the messy situation.

 The controversy centers on the fact that the Dyker Heights Post Office, located at 8320 13th Ave., has no garage.
 As a result, postal workers park United States Postal Service (USPS) delivery trucks on the street.

 That doesn’t sit well with local homeowners, who wonder why the trucks are hogging precious parking spaces on their residential blocks.

 Adding to the bad feeling is the fact that the USPS has had to increase the number of trucks it uses at the Dyker Heights location because of a sharp increase in deliveries due to the behemoth Amazon, according to one postal worker.

 Everyone, it seems, loves to order from Amazon and get their merchandise delivered right to their doorstep.